ICTM1q/KBS-1/lib/securimage/README.md

     This copyright message and attribution must be preserved upon modification.
 Redistribution under other licenses is expressly allowed.
-    Other licenses include GPL 2 or higher, BSD, and non-free licenses.
+    Other licenses include_once GPL 2 or higher, BSD, and non-free licenses.
     The original, unrestricted version can be obtained from http://www.lagom.nl/linux/hkcaptcha/